-This is because they’re hand built. ™ Racing prides themselves in having the highest performance race bikes available right from the factory.
-Simply put, their dirt bikes basically come as a modified dirt bike when you buy it new, so they’re very fast.
+This is because they’re hand built. ™ Racing prides itself in having the highest-performance race bikes available right from the factory.
+Simply put, their dirt bikes basically come as modified dirt bikes when you buy them new, so they’re very fast.

 Triumph – Coming soon

 While Triumph has been in the motorcycle industry for many decades, they’re not known for dirt bikes, but that’s about to change.
 It’s a British company, and they have officially announced that they are making motocross bikes that will be professionally raced in 2024.